Lou-Duron/IDH/Part_2/README.md

 ## How to navigate between branches

+:warning: By switching branches, the documentation (README.md) will change according to work done by each student. :warning:

 ### Directly from GitLab

 You can switch between branches directly from GitLab.
 This allows you to preview selected branch files and access the documentation (README.md).